FortiAuthenticator

 "SystemDefaultTlsVersions"=dword:00000001

-After this change, the OWA agent should work with only TLS 1.2 enabled and also 2FA will work properly.
+After this change, the OWA agent should work with only TLS 1.2 enabled, and 2FA will work properly.